gvrocksnow/variant-generator-docs/README.md

 # Variant Generator Documentation
-Documentation for variant generator Unity Asset
+Documentation for variant generator Unity Asset.
+Please see the wiki.